perklet/vim-sync/README.md

 ## Usage

 When you have a slow network, editing files on remote machine can be very annoying.
-With vim-sync, you can edit files on local machine and upload it right in vimr.
+With vim-sync, you can edit files on local machine and upload it right in vim.

 Vim-sync uses rsync to sync between your local project files with remote ones.
-Suppose you remote repository is /opt/my-project, remote machine is john@example.com and your local repository is ~/repos/my-project.
+Suppose your remote repository is /opt/my-project, remote machine is john@example.com and your local repository is ~/repos/my-project.

 1. create a file named `.vim-sync` in project root on local machine, with remote address as content

-     cd ~/repos/my-project
+       % cd ~/repos/my-project
-     echo 'john@example.com:/opt/my-project' > .vim-sync
+       % echo 'john@example.com:/opt/my-project' > .vim-sync

 2. Edit some files and save them.
 3. Use `:VSUploadFile` to upload current file to remote, use `:VSUpload` to